tomaarsen/SpanMarkerNER/docs/index.rst

    # Load a finetuned SpanMarkerModel from the 🤗 Hub
    model = SpanMarkerModel.from_pretrained("tomaarsen/span-marker-bert-base-fewnerd-fine-super")

-   # It is recommended to explicitly move the model to CUDA for faster inference
+   # It is recommended to explicitly move the model to CUDA for faster inference, if possible
    model.cuda()

    model.predict("A prototype was fitted in the mid-'60s in a one-off DB5 extended 4'' after the doors and driven by Marek personally, and a normally 6-cylinder Aston Martin DB7 was equipped with a V8 unit in 1998.")